moshetanzer/cherry-changelog/README.md

 ## Quick Start

-Run the following in any project:
+Run the following in any project to test:

 ```bash
 npx cherry-changelog
 ```
-Or add it to your release command (this is how i use it :)):
+Or add it to your release command in your `package.json` (this is how i use it :)):

 ```bash
 "release": "npx cherry-changelog --input-file 'public/changelog.json' --output 'public/' --format json && npx bumpp && git add -u public/changelog.json && (git diff --cached --quiet || (git commit -m 'chore: update changelog' && git push))"